Accelerate your transition to a greener supply chain: download our latest white paper on decarbonization!

 “What we do is operate as a control tower, connecting to all these trucking companies,” says Wakeo CEO and co-founder Julien Cote.

-Wakeo is already connected to 150,000 carriers, including many of the largest providers such as DB Schenker, DSV, Geodis, LKW Walter, Dachser, XPO, UPS, JB Hunt, Schneider, FedEx.
+Wakeo is already connected to tens of thousands carriers, including the large majority of providers in Europe and US such as Geodis, DB Schenker, DSV, LKW Walter, Kuehne Nagel, XPO, FedEx or UPS.
 It also works with many smaller, local suppliers.
-Its platform links to the GPS or telematics systems of trucks, such as those provided by Transics, Webfleet, Masternaut, Vehco and ELD (Electronic Logging Devices) such as Omnitracs, Trimble, Fleetmatics.
+Its platform links to the GPS or telematics systems of hundreds of company and ELD (Electronic Logging Devices).

 With access to GPS coordinates of trucks in real-time - together with an algorithm which takes account of routes, regulations, weather systems, border crossing waiting times and legally required rest stops - Wakeo can calculate an accurate ETA (estimated time of arrival).
 This information can be used to help plan correct staffing and storage levels, and to notify customers of any changes.